In 2019, I hit a weight high of 86kg. I was officially overweight for the first time in my life.

 They’ve made a commitment to their health.

-When I was younger, I tended [hopefully like most people] to get really jealous of like…some movie star like people.
+When I was younger, I tended [hopefully like most people] to get really jealous of like… Some movie star like people.
 The kind of people who were rich, intelligent and physically gorgeous.
 They seemed to have it all and it seemed so easy for them.

 And while this might be the case for a rare few, the reality seems to revolve far more around discipline and hard work – and staying in the company of people who will make sure that you stay that way.

-4) Health is Wealth When It’s Most Convenient
+Lesson 4: Health is Wealth When It’s Most Convenient

 At the time of writing, the gyms have been closed down for two weeks.
 It is unknown whether this closure will continue, but I really hope not.